typelead/eta-examples/0-hello-ghcvm/README.md

-# Hello ETA!
+# Hello Eta!
 Example

-In this tutorial, you'll compile a simple Haskell program with ETA and run it, illustrating the basic workflows.
+In this tutorial, you'll compile a simple Haskell program with Eta and run it, illustrating the basic workflows.

-In ETA, there are primarily two workflows:
+In Eta, there are primarily two workflows:

 1. Trying out simple programs without any dependencies.
-(CabalVM not needed)
+(EPM not needed)

 2. Working on a multi-file, multi-dependency project.
-(CabalVM needed)
+(EPM needed)

-## Without CabalVM
+## Without EPM

 1. Create a new file called `Main.hs` and put the following as its contents:
   ```haskell